-115.335 (d) Specialized training: Medical and mental health care Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.331? yes Do medical and mental health care practitioners contracted by and volunteering for the agency also receive training mandated for contractors and volunteers by §115.332? yes

-115.341 (a) Obtaining information from residents Within 72 hours of the resident's arrival at the facility, does the agency obtain and use information about each resident's personal history and behavior to reduce risk of sexual abuse by or upon a resident? yes Does the agency also obtain this information periodically throughout a resident's confinement? yes

-115.341 (b) Obtaining information from residents Are all PREA screening assessments conducted using an objective screening instrument? yes

-115.341 (c) Obtaining information from residents During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Prior sexual victimization or abusiveness? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Any gender nonconforming appearance or manner or identification as lesbian, gay, bisexual, transgender, or intersex, and whether the resident may therefore be vulnerable to sexual abuse? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Current charges and offense history? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Age? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Level of emotional and cognitive development? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Physical size and stature? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Mental illness or mental disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Intellectual or developmental disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Physical disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: The resident's own perception of vulnerability? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Any other specific information about individual residents that may indicate heightened needs for supervision, additional safety precautions, or separation from certain other residents? yes
+115.335 (d) (d) Specialized training: Medical and mental health care Do medical and mental health care practitioners employed by the agency also receive training mandated for employees by §115.331?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners who work regularly in its facilities.) yes Do medical and mental health care practitioners contracted by and volunteering for the agency also receive training mandated for contractors and volunteers by §115.332?
+(N/A if the agency does not have any full- or part-time medical or mental health care practitioners contracted by or volunteering for the agency.) na 115.341 (a) Obtaining information from residents Within 72 hours of the resident's arrival at the facility, does the agency obtain and use information about each resident's personal history and behavior to reduce risk of sexual abuse by or upon a resident? yes Does the agency also obtain this information periodically throughout a resident's confinement? yes 115.341 (b) Obtaining information from residents Are all PREA screening assessments conducted using an objective screening instrument? yes 115.341 (c) Obtaining information from residents During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Prior sexual victimization or abusiveness? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Any gender nonconforming appearance or manner or identification as lesbian, gay, bisexual, transgender, or intersex, and whether the resident may therefore be vulnerable to sexual abuse? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Current charges and offense history? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Age? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Level of emotional and cognitive development? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Physical size and stature? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Mental illness or mental disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Intellectual or developmental disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Physical disabilities? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: The resident's own perception of vulnerability? yes During these PREA screening assessments, at a minimum, does the agency attempt to ascertain information about: Any other specific information about individual residents that may indicate heightened needs for supervision, additional safety precautions, or separation from certain other residents? yes